 Center for Business Analytics Annual Events

 Our flagship event, held in April, brings internationally-recognized speakers from notable organizations presenting on a wide variety of analytic topics.
-This event features two days of analytics training and a conference day, focused on real-world applications of business analytics, that includes keynote speakers and topical analytics tracks, with multiple presentations in each track.
+This event usually features two days of analytics training and a conference day, focused on real-world applications of business analytics, that includes keynote speakers and topical analytics tracks, with multiple presentations in each track.
 The next Analytics Summit will be an in-person event in May 2024 at the Sharonville Convention Center.